Research & Development

 In southern France, 35 nations are collaborating to build the world’s largest magnetic fusion device that has been designed to prove the feasibility of fusion as a large-scale and carbon-free source of energy.

 Capula is working as a member of the AMCE Foster Wheeler led ERHA alliance to develop and deliver the Neutral Beam Cell Remote Handling System.

-The system will allow the repair and maintenance of these complex internal systems – each the size of a bus – during outages.
+The system will allow the repair and maintenance of these complex internal systems during outages.